-The creation of different surface structures with sub-micron precision and a high-resolution direct-write laser lithography method for various applications.
+The creation of different surface structures with sub-micron precision and a high-resolution direct-write laser and electron beam lithography method for various applications.

 Direct-write laser lithography can be used to fabricate masks for mask-lithography and to draw optic waveguides or micro-lenses.
 It can be used in nanowire research, microfluidics, and metamaterials as well as to make stamps for holograms or any other application that requires high-precision, high-resolution microstructures.

 Examples produced in our facilities include an organic optical modulator, fabrication of micro-lenses, and substrates for measurements of nanowire mechanical properties.

 The central device in the optical lithography workflow is the micro pattern generator ‘µPG 101’ from ‘Heidelberg Instruments’.
 With working wavelength λ = 375 nm, substrates can be used up to 6″ x 6″, structures can be made down to 0.6 µm, recording resolution is 200 nm and max device height is 6mm.
 Resists used – positive AZ1518, AZ1050, SPR700 and negative SU-8: GM-1075, SU-8: SU8-2002.